 “They’re excellent liars.”

 — Susan Schneider, founding director of Florida Atlantic University’s Center for the Future Mind.

 “They’re kind of like chameleons: They can adopt any new personas at any moment.
-It’s not clear they’ve got fundamental goals and beliefs driving their action,” Chalmers told NBC News.
+It’s not clear they’ve got fundamental goals and beliefs driving their action,” Chalmers said.
 But over time they may develop a clearer sense of agency, he said.

 One problem philosophers point out is that users can go ahead and ask a sophisticated chatbot it if it has internal experiences, but they can’t trust it to give a reliable answer.